 Training the Hand Workshop: Frequently Asked Questions

 Do I Need Canadian Money?
 For non-Canadians coming to the course we highly recommend bringing a credit and/or an ATM/debit card.
 Most Canadian businesses take US dollars although they don't give you the best exchange rates.
 Credit cards and debit cards generally get good exchange rates, and everyone takes them.
 For non-Canadians we also recommend arriving to the workshop with some Canadian money in your pocket.
-We recommend exchanging about $50 at the airport before arriving to the workshop.
+We recommend exchanging about $50 (USD) at the airport before arriving to the workshop.